Mappings of finite distortion: compactness of the branch set: Introduction

+Then the branch set of $f$ is either empty or unbounded. \end{theorem} Note that a mapping satisfying the assumptions of Theorem~\ref{thm:Main} with an empty branch set is actually a global homeomorphism.
+We explain the details of this Zorich-type global homeomorphism result in Remark \ref{rmk:GlobalHomeomorphicity}.
+We also point out that the assumption of the mapping being a branched cover in Theorem~\ref{thm:Main} can be replaced by a suitable integrability condition on the distortion function.
+For further discussion in this direction, see Section~\ref{MFDSectionOpenAndDiscrete}.

+As every entire quasiregular mapping satisfies the assumptions of Theorem~\ref{thm:Main} we also get the following corollary which says that the nonempty, compact sets are not allowable branch sets for entire quasiregular mappings in dimension $n \ge 3$: \begin{corollary} Let $f \colon \R^n \to \R^n$ be a quasiregular mapping with $n \ge 3$.
+Then the branch set $B_f$ is either empty or unbounded. \end{corollary} It seems that Corollary~\ref{coro:Main} has gone unnoticed in the literature.
+However, by using a M\"{o}bius transformation that reflects the space with respect to the unit sphere the existence of a compact branch set translates into a question about the removability of singularities for local homeomorphisms.
+By arguing this way, Corollary~\ref{coro:Main} can be deduced also from a theorem of Martio, Rickman and V\"ais\"al\"a \cite[Theorem 3.15]{MRV}.

+In Section \ref{sec:construction} we show that Theorem \ref{thm:Main} is sharp in the logarithmic scale.
+We record the construction of our example as the following theorem: \begin{theorem} Let $n \ge 3$ and $\varepsilon > 0$.
+Then there exists a piecewise smooth branched cover $f \colon \R^n \to \R^n$ of finite distortion and a constant $C \ge 1$ such that

-In terms of the complexity of the branch set, there seems to be more examples of interesting branched covers between spheres $\bS^n \to \bS^n$ than between Euclidean spaces $\R^n \to \R^n$; see e.g.\ \cite{HeinonenRickman-S3} and \cite{HeinonenRickman}.
-Such examples constructed between spheres do not, however, easily yield examples of similar mappings $\R^n \to \R^n$; we will elaborate on this topic in Remark \ref{remark:Counter}.
-Thus in this note we wish to expand the collection of examples of branched covers $\R^3 \to \R^3$ with interesting branch sets and construct in Section \ref{sec:construction} a continuous, open and discrete mapping $f \colon \R^3 \to \R^3$ with branch set homeomorphic to $\bS^1$.
+and such that the branch set of $f$ is homeomorphic to the $(n-2)$-dimensional torus $(\bS^1)^{n-2} \times \{ 0 \} = \bS^1 \times \cdots \times \bS^1 \times \{ 0 \}$. \end{theorem} Note that by Theorem~\ref{thm:Example} the topological $(n-2)$-dimensional tori are allowable branch sets for entire branched covers.
+Furthermore, by modifying the construction one can create a large class of other type of branch sets for branched covers between Euclidean spaces, see Section~\ref{FinalRemarks}.
+One could think of that this kind of examples of allowable branch sets would arise easily by modifying some known examples of branched covers between spheres (i.e.\ branched covers from $\bS^n$ to $\bS^n$).
+However, it seems that in terms of the complexity of the branch sets there are more examples of branched covers between spheres than between Euclidean spaces, see e.g.\ \cite{HeinonenRickman-S3, HeinonenRickman, Rickman85}.
+Especially, it turns out that the examples constructed between spheres do not easily yield examples of similar type of mappings between Euclidean spaces; we will elaborate on this topic in Remark \ref{remark:Counter}.
+From this point of view, one aim with this note is to expand the collection of examples of branched covers with new type of allowable branch sets.

-An important collection of branched covers comes from the class of quasiregular mappings.
-(See \cite{Rickman-book} for a comprehensive treaty.)
-A non-constant continuous mapping $f\colon \R^n \to \R^n$ is \emph{{($K$-)}quasiregular} if $f$ belongs to the Sobolev space $W^{1,n}_{\loc}(\R^n,\R^n)$ and satisfies the distortion inequality